szjani/predaddy/src/predaddy/messagehandling/README.md

 #### CommandBus

-`WrapInTransactionInterceptor` is registered which indicates that all command handlers are wrapped in a unique transaction.
 `Message` objects must implement `Command` interface.
 The typehint in the handler methods must be exactly the same as the command object's type.
+If more than one handler can the command passed to, `LogicException` will be thrown.

 #### DirectCommandBus

 `DirectCommandBus` extends `CommandBus` and automatically registers a `DirectCommandForwarder` object as a handler which handles all unhandled commands.
-This bus should be used if business method parameters in the aggregates are `Command` objects.
+This bus should be used if business method parameters in the aggregates are mostly `Command` objects.

 #### EventBus

-`TransactionSynchronizedBuffererInterceptor` is registered which means that event handlers are being called only after a the transaction has been successfully committed (messages are buffered).
-This message bus implementation uses the default typehint handling (subclass handling, etc.).
-Message objects must implement `Event` interface.
+Does not modify the behavior of `SimpleMessageBus`, it just clarifies its purpose.

 #### Mf4phpMessageBus